vshaveyko/rails_api_doc/README.md

 + merging parameters from all sources before display
 + pull everything that's possible to config

+## Development

++ add specs for everything done
++ inline documentation
++ README FAQ on added functionality with examples

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).